 These prescribed requirements essentially require an employer to check documents and verify an employee’s working status prior to offering them employment.

 Where relevant, employers must conduct follow-up checks to ensure that their employee’s status remains valid.

 While this sounds simple in theory, the task may become problematic where an employee is unable to produce a document that unequivocally demonstrates a right to work in the UK.

 The Immigration (Restrictions on Employment) Order 2007 sets out the prescribed documents that an employer may accept to avail itself of the statutory excuse and avoid civil penalty.

 A document from List A of the Order will demonstrate that the holder has an indefinite right to work in the UK without restriction.

-If an employee produces a document from List A, including a British passport or Permanent Residence Card issued to an EEA national, the statutory excuse will apply for the duration of employment.
+If an employee produces a document from List A, including a British passport, the statutory excuse will apply for the duration of employment.